-Sixthly, not even the criterion of indubitability is indubitable.
+Sixthly, noteven the criterion of indubitability is indubitable.
 It is clear enough that one makes no mistake in accepting the indubitable.
 It is not at all clear that one makes no mistake in rejecting everything that in fact is true.
+But a criterion that een lead to mistakes is not an indubitable-oritorien true.
 But the criterion of indubitability excludes all concrete judgments of fact, no matter how true and certain they may be.
 Therefore, the criterion of indubitability is not itself indubitable.
-It follows that the frustrated existential subject practising universal doubt cannot console himself with the thought that there is anything rational about his doubting.
+It follows that the frustrated existential subject practising universal doubt cannot console himself with the the thought that there is anything rational about his doubting.

 Seventhly, every assignable reason for practising universal doubt is eliminated by a coherent exercise of the doubt.
-Thus, one might adopt the method of universal doubt in the hope of being left with premistes for a deduction of the universe; but the exercise of the doubt removes all premistes and leaves only mere suppositions; moreover, even if it left some premistes, it would question the validity of the project of deducing the universe, for it is not indubitable that the universe can be deduced.
-Again, one might adopt the method of universal doubt, because one felt the disagreement of philosophers to reveal their incompetence and to justify the use of a violent remedy; but the exercise of the doubt leaves nothing for philosophers -Game open to to disagree about and, as well, it cases suspicion on the assumption that their disagreements stem from their incompetence; for it is conceivable that philosophic process is dialectical with positions inviting development and counterpositions inviting reversal.
+Thus, one might adopt the method of universal doubt in the hope of being left with premisses for a deduction of the universe; but the exercise of the doubt removes all premisses and leaves only more suppositions; moreover, even if it left some premisses, it would question the validity of the project of deducing the universe, for it is not indubitable that the universe can be deduced.
+Again, one might adopt the method of universal doubt, because one felt the disagreement of philosophers to reveal their incompetence and to justify the use of a violent remedy; but the commisse exercise of the doubt leaves nothing for philosophers to disagree about and, as well, it casts suspicion on the assumption that their disagreements stem from their incompetence; for it is conceivable that philosophic process is dialectical with positions inviting development and counterpositions inviting reversal.